andywalton7/sdk-test/source/includes/_create_consignments.md

 The first step toward manifesting a consignment is to create that consignment in SortedPRO.

 <aside class="info">
-  In the context of PRO, the term <strong>"consignment"</strong> refers to a collection of one or more packages that are shipped from the same origin address, to the same destination address, on behalf of the same Sorted customer, using the same carrier service, on the same day
+  In the context of PRO, the term <strong>"consignment"</strong> refers to a collection of one or more packages that are shipped from the same origin address, to the same destination address, on behalf of the same Sorted customer, using the same carrier service, on the same day.

   A <strong>package</strong> is an <strong>item</strong> or a collection of items, wrapped or contained together for shipment.
 Each package can contain one or more items.